Lifting, Rigging, and Bracing — Tilt-Up Panels¶

 Add rigging / strongback caution |

-These are documentation and screening values only.
+These are documentation screening values only.
 Final insert design and brace sizing remain manufacturer- and engineer-driven.

 Typical erection-phase problems include: